TEX479/tf2-translator/README.md

 - probably some other stuff too...

 # Setup
 The following setup is a description on what to do to get this tool running on linux.
-I do not have any expecience with windows and will not add support without enough demand.
+I do not have any expecience with windows and will not add support without enough demand (**EDIT: someone asked for an executable for windows, so I made a somewhat stable build for windows**).
 I will not try to stop this tool from working on windwows.
-It might, it might not, so just give it a try.
+It might, it might not, so just give it a try.\
+\
+To use this program, one can either [run the source code](#running-the-code) or [run a pre-compiled binary](#using-the-binary-executable) that can be run immediately.

+## running the Code
-## Get the Code
+### Get the Code
 Firstly you'll want to download this project.
 This can be done using the command
 ```console
 git pull https://github.com/TEX479/tf2-translator.git
 ```
 or by clicking the green `Code` icon on the top right of the file-browser, and then clicking `Download ZIP`.

-## Get the dependencies
+### Get the dependencies
 Next, to run this program, you need to have python version 3.11 or higher.
 (Lower versions have not been checked, but might work.)
 To get python, just go to the [official website](https://www.python.org/), if you don't have it already.
 Assuming you are on linux you probably have python.
 To check, type
 ```console
 python --version